Bicycling

 Cannondale CAAD8 (2007)

-Most of my bicycling is on a Cannondale CAAD8 with SRAM Rival components.
+For several years I rode many miles on my Cannondale CAAD8 with SRAM Rival components.
 I needed to replace some parts on my Vitus, and found this bike on model-end clearance for not much more than I would have spent on parts.
 The ‘Handmade in the USA’ aluminum Cannondales were by far the most bike for the money in recent years.
 The components were also a good deal.
 I'll take the usability and repairability of SRAM Rival over Ultegra any day, plus Rival is lighter, and less expensive.
 I think the CAAD8 is a very comfortable ride.
 My position on the bike is about the same as it was on the Vitus, but since I got the CAAD8, my definition of long ride has at least doubled.

 Raleigh M-60 (1997)

 The Raleigh M-60 is a good bike.
-It isn't too heavy for a steel mountain bike.
+It isn't too heavy for a non-race-oriented steel mountain bike.
 The M-60 originally came with Shimano STX/STX-RC components and Dia-Compe brakes and levers.
-I recently (2007.3) upgraded to a Shimano Deore 9-speed derailer and a SRAM Centera rear shifter.
-I am on my second front wheel and third rear wheel.
+I (2007.3) upgraded to a Shimano Deore 9-speed derailer and a SRAM Centera rear shifter.
+I am on my third pair of wheels.
 I trashed the original wheels after unexpected contact with a tree.
 The second rear wheel had bearing problems.
 After only a few hundred miles, one of the ball bearings disintegrated, ruining the hub.
 I then upgraded the rear wheel to a Mavic Crossride, and upgraded front wheel's ball bearings and cones.
+Last year (2011) I also replaced the front wheel with a Mavic Crossride.
+I have been much happier with the Mavic wheels than my previous wheels.
+After a crash of similar intensity to the one that destroyed the factory wheels, the front Crossride wheel only needed a slight truing to meet my high standards.

 Vitus 979 (1988)